 From Everett, MA., Geraldine Pindell was the daughter of Charles Edward Pindell and Mary Francis Pindell.
 Pindell received her initial education at the Everett Grammar School, then matriculated to a local business college.
 For ten years after completing her studies, Pindell Trotter worked as an accountant for the Eli Cooley Company.
-During this time, Pindell Trotter met W. E. B DuBois and the two kept in touch for years after he finished his studies at Harvard.
+During this time, Pindell Trotter met W. E. B DuBois, and the two kept in touch for years after he finished his studies at Harvard.
 Dubois later recalled his desire to have courted her and lamented his inability to do so.
-Pindell Trotter, having known William Monroe Trotter since childhood, married him following his graduation from Harvard.
+Having known William Monroe Trotter since childhood, Pindell Trotter married him after graduating from Harvard.

-In Roxbury, Pindell Trotter imparted her skills upon a local community aid center, St. Monica's Home.
-A bastion for African American women and children in need of care, St. Monica's in Dorchester was episcopalian, mirroring Pindell Trotter's religion.
-Pindell Trotter, variably, was also involved in the Public-School Association, the Boston Literary and Historical Society, Women's Anti Lynching League, and the Equal Rights Association.
+In Roxbury, Pindell Trotter imparted her skills to a local community aid center, St. Monica's Home.
+A bastion for African American women and children needing care, St. Monica's in Dorchester was episcopalian, mirroring Pindell Trotter's religion.
+Pindell Trotter was also involved in the Public School Association, the Boston Literary and Historical Society, the Women's Anti-Lynching League, and the Equal Rights Association.
 Pindell Trotter dedicated herself to the welfare of African American soldiers in World War I and the Soldiers Comfort Units, notably aiding the 519th engineers at Fort Devens.
 Pindell Trotter, with her husband William, also demonstrated against a second run showing of The Birth of a Nation.

-She raised money for St. Monica’s Home and advocated for Black troops during World War I. Geraldine Pindell Trotter died October 8, 1918 due to influenza.
+She raised money for St. Monica’s Home and advocated for Black troops during World War I. Geraldine Pindell Trotter died on October 8, 1918, due to influenza.
 Pindell Trotter was only forty-six at the time of her passing.
 She was buried in the Fairview Cemetery of Hyde Park.
 After her death, The Guardian included a tribute to her from her husband: he called her his “fallen Comrade” who gave her life “for the rights of her race.”
-W.E.B Dubois reminisced sadly in his autobiography that she, "had given up all thought of children," and that she had forfeited her "comfortable home," to help her husband, "in utter devotion, living and lunching with him in the Guardian office, and knowing hunger and cold."
-Dubois said of their ended union that it was, "a magnificent partnership, and she died to pay for it."
-The Trotter's first home in Dorchester, the William Monroe Trotter House, was designated a National Historic Landmark in recognition of their significance in the civil rights cause.
+W.E.B Dubois reminisced sadly in his autobiography that she "had given up all thought of children" and that she had forfeited her "comfortable home" to help her husband, "in utter devotion, living and lunching with him in the Guardian office, and knowing hunger and cold."
+Dubois said their ended union was "a magnificent partnership, and she died to pay for it."
+The Trotter's first home in Dorchester, the William Monroe Trotter House, was designated a National Historic Landmark to recognize their significance in the civil rights cause.